 It’s an undoubted fact that WP Engine is one of the best choices for dedicated WordPress hosting, be it for your blog or site.
 In our previous WP Engine Review, we had covered details about the web hosting provider, discussing lots of various aspects you’d be concerned about.
 This post, however, is a bit different what you’d expect from a review.
 It is so because we are going to cover the major pros and cons of WP Engine Hosting, so that you can easily know if it’s good to go with the web host, instead of the others.
-Before we move on to pros and cons of WP Engine, however, it is good to have an overview of the company, I suppose.
+Before we move on to the pros and cons of WP Engine, however, it is good to have an overview of the company, I suppose.

 An Overview of WP Engine

 As we mentioned, WP Engine is a web hosting provider that specializes in dedicated web hosting for WordPress sites and blogs, ensuring optimal performance and stability.
 The company had its inception back in 2010 and it has been a favorite choice of professionals for all these years, top on the list, actually.
-All hosting plans you get from WP Engine have been optimized for running WordPress CMS smoothly in it, and there are variations depending upon the amount of resources you need.
+All hosting plans you get from WP Engine have been optimized for running WordPress CMS smoothly in it, and there are variations depending upon the number of resources you need.

 For instance, if you want to host more than ten blogs in the server, you may need to go with the Business plan; on the other hand, the Personal plan is more than enough for the single-domain blogger.
 And, there is no compromise made on the performance or loading speed you get.
 In the long run, you are going to have a more or less awesome experience with WP Engine WordPress hosting.